 About Our Chapter

 The Pennsylvania Chapter of the NAWC was the organization's first state chapter.
 Today, it consists of 10 member companies that provide safe and reliable drinking water service to approximately 3.1 million Pennsylvanians in 485 communities over 39 counties.
-In addition, three of our member companies work to provide wastewater service to approximately 155,000 Pennsylvanians in 24 communities over seven counties.
+In addition, four of our member companies work to provide wastewater service to approximately 155,000 Pennsylvanians in 25 communities over eight counties.

 The Pennsylvania Chapter is a proactive organization which keeps its members informed of legislative and regulatory developments on the federal and state level.
 The chapter, through its committees, board meetings and government relations activities, provides a vehicle for expressing the position of regulated investor-owned water and wastewater utilities in Pennsylvania on legislative and regulatory issues.
 We strive to consider and address, by all lawful means, common concerns, and to secure cooperative action in advancing the common interests of the member companies of the chapter.
 The chapter seeks to educate its legislators, regulators and customers on the business of providing quality water service at the tap every day for less than a penny per gallon.